How does this medication work? What will it do for me?

 - have endometrial hyperplasia (thickening of the inner lining of the uterus)

-- have known or suspected estrogen-dependent or progestin-dependent tumours such as breast cancer or endometrial cancer, or a history of any of these cancers
+- have or are suspected of having estrogen-dependent or progestin-dependent tumours such as breast cancer or endometrial cancer, or a history of any of these cancers

 - have partial or complete loss of vision from blood vessel disease of the eyes